 Jezebel’s son Joram became king, but his authority was undermined by one of his soldiers, Jehu, who allied himself with Jezebel’s old enemy Elijah.

-In the end, both Joram and Jezebel were murdered by Jehu, but Jezebel went out with style, dressed in all her royal regalia and hurling insults at her murderer as she fell from a palace balcony to her death.
+But Jezebel went out with style, dressed in her royal regalia and hurling insults at her murderer as she fell from a palace balcony to her death.

 Athalia was the daughter of Ahab, king of the northern kingdom of Israel; her mother may have been the notorious Jezebel.
 (2 Kings 8:26)

 At an early age, as was the custom for royal princesses, Athalia was sent to the southern kingdom of Judah to marry Crown Prince Joram (often called Jehoram) of Judah.

 Alas, Aziah reigned only one year.
 He was murdered at the same time, and by the same man Jehu, as his cousin, King Joram of Israel.
 He was only twenty-two at the time of his death.